In this guide, I quickly take you through the steps for freezing bananas for smoothies and why you might want to do it.

 - Freezing in single serving size batches is ideal as you will be able to just grab one bag out for one lot of a smoothie recipe.

-- If you leave the frozen bananas on the bench or in the fridge to defrost, they will start to brown.
-It’s best to use them straight away when you remove them from the freezer.
+- If you leave the frozen fruit on the bench or in the fridge to defrost, they will start to brown.
+It’s best to use them as soon as you remove them from the freezer.

 I hope this guide has helped you with understanding both how and why freezing bananas for smoothies is a good thing to do.
 If you have any issues, feedback or anything else, then please feel free to leave a comment below.